jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Maths**: Round decimals to a specified number of decimal places (ACMNA156)
+* **Maths 7**: Round decimals to a specified number of decimal places (ACMNA156)
   * *using rounding to estimate the results of calculations with whole numbers and decimals, and understanding the conventions for rounding*
-* **Maths**: Connect fractions, decimals and percentages and carry out simple conversions (ACMNA157)
+* **Maths 7**: Connect fractions, decimals and percentages and carry out simple conversions (ACMNA157)
   * *justifying choices of written, mental or calculator strategies for solving specific problems including those involving large numbers*
   * *understanding that quantities can be represented by different number types and calculated using various operations, and that choices need to be made about each*
-* **Maths**: Introduce the concept of variables as a way of representing numbers using letters (ACMNA175)
+* **Maths 7**: Introduce the concept of variables as a way of representing numbers using letters (ACMNA175)
   * *understanding that arithmetic laws are powerful ways of describing and simplifying calculations and that using these laws leads to the generality of algebra*
-* **D&T**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
+* **D&T 7-8**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
  (ACTDEK033)
   * *investigating how a recipe can be modified to enhance health benefits, and justifying decisions, for example by replacing full cream milk with skim milk*
   * *analysing food preparation techniques used in different cultures including those from the Asia region and the impact of these on nutrient retention, aesthetics, taste and palatability, for example stir-frying*
-* **DT**: Investigate how digital systems represent text, image and audio data in binary (ACTDIK024)
+* **DT 7-8**: Investigate how digital systems represent text, image and audio data in binary (ACTDIK024)
   * *converting between decimal and 8-bit (1 byte) unsigned binary, covering whole numbers typically used for characters and RGB, for example 65 in decimal is 01000001 in 8-bit binary*
-* **HPE**: Investigate and select strategies to promote health, safety and wellbeing (ACPPS073)
+* **HPE 7-8**: Investigate and select strategies to promote health, safety and wellbeing (ACPPS073)
   * *researching a variety of snack and lunch options, and evaluating nutritional value, value for money and sustainability impacts to create a weekly menu plan*
-* **HPE**: Participate in physical activities that develop health-related and skill-related fitness components, and create and monitor personal fitness plans (ACPMP083)
+* **HPE 7-8**: Participate in physical activities that develop health-related and skill-related fitness components, and create and monitor personal fitness plans (ACPMP083)
   * *measuring heart rate, breathing rate and ability to talk in order to monitor the body’s reaction to a range of physical activities, and predicting the benefits of each activity on health- and skill-related fitness components*
-* **HPE**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
+* **HPE 7-8**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
   * *demonstrating an understanding of how to adjust the angle of release of an object and how this will affect the height and distance of flight*
-* **Geo**: Factors that influence the decisions people make about where to live and their perceptions of the liveability of places (ACHGK043)
+* **Geo 7**: Factors that influence the decisions people make about where to live and their perceptions of the liveability of places (ACHGK043)
   * *comparing student access to and use of places and spaces in their local area and evaluating how this affects perceptions of liveability*
-* **Geo**: The influence of accessibility to services and facilities on the liveability of places (ACHGK044)
+* **Geo 7**: The influence of accessibility to services and facilities on the liveability of places (ACHGK044)
   * *comparing accessibility to and availability of a range of services and facilities between different types of settlements (urban, rural and remote) in Australia and other countries (for example, access to clean water, sanitation, education and health services)*
   * *comparing transportation and accessibility in Australian cities with cities in countries of the Asia region or Europe*
-* **Geo**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
+* **Geo 7**: Causes, impacts and responses to an atmospheric or hydrological hazard (ACHGK042)
   * *explaining the physical causes and the temporal and spatial patterns of an atmospheric or hydrological hazard through a study of either droughts, storms, tropical cyclones or floods*
-* **E&B**: Apply economics and business knowledge, skills and concepts in familiar and new situations (ACHES025)
+* **E&B 7**: Apply economics and business knowledge, skills and concepts in familiar and new situations (ACHES025)
   * *applying enterprising behaviours to a class activity (for example, by taking on a leadership role in a project, establishing goals, accepting responsibility, and negotiating and working with others during the investigation)*

 #### **Level 3**: estimate a solution to a problem and then check the solution by recalling addition, subtraction, multiplication and division facts